 - (or use your favorite bottled vinaigrette)

-- In small bowl combine vinegar, lemon juice, garlic, dijon, salt & pepper.
+- Make vinaigrette: In small bowl combine vinegar, lemon juice, garlic, dijon, salt & pepper.
 Slowly whisk in olive oil until the mixture is emsulfied.
 Set aside in refrigerator until ready to use.

-- Heat grill pan (or BBQ) and grill onion slices, fennel slices and bell peppers.
+- Make salad: Heat cast iron grill pan (or BBQ) and grill onion slices, fennel slices and bell peppers.
 Set aside to cool, then cut into chunks and add to large bowl.